vseventer/markmyjourney/content/blog/20160128-diving-the-great-barrier-reef.md

 The diving was definitely a highlight as it allowed us to go up close and explore the reef in a different way than just snorkeling.
 The underwater camera we purchased for this trip made decent pictures, yet we couldn’t resist buying one taken by one of the professional photographers diving with us.

 ## Cairns
 After diving and snorkeling in the Great Barrier Reef, it was time for the three-hours back to Cairns.
 After returning we didn’t waste any time and went on a stroll along the lively Cairns Esplanade.
-This street is lined with countless restaurants serving deliciously diverse food.
+This street is lined with countless restaurants serving deliciously diverse foods.
 We decided to end our evening with a yummy gelato from Gelocchio.

 The following day, on our way to the airport, we walked around the center a bit more as Cairns is quite a walkable city.
-We quickly stopped at the saltwater swimming lagoon in Cairns, complete with Christmas tree, before heading back to not-so-tropical Melbourne.
+We quickly stopped at the saltwater swimming lagoon in Cairns before heading back to a not-so-tropical Melbourne.